tjdharamsi/E4571-Personalisation-Theory-Project/README.md

 Currently, the project is in Phase I, which involves exploration of business case and implementation of baseline models on the data as mentioned in the [project guideline](https://github.com/Dharamsitejas/E4571-Personalisation-Theory-Project/blob/master/Part1/documents/mini_project_instructions.pdf).

 **Phase I**: We have implemented two different types of algorithms from scratch and have compared them with competitive models available from other packages.
-These two algorithms are Non-negative Matrix Factorization (NMF)
+These two algorithms are Item-Item Collaborative Filtering and  Non-negative Matrix Factorization (NMF)

 ## Feedback